campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 To speak the program's state (play/pause/record/stop) press JAWSKey+delete To reset all script options to default values, press Shift+Control+` To switch between the two lists in the Edit Chains dialog, press F6.
-To get help with Audacity hot keys, press JAWSKey+W.
+To get help with Audacity hot keys, press Insert+w.
-To get the default Windows hot key help, press JAWSKey+W twice quickly.
+To get the default Windows hot key help, press Insert+w twice quickly.

+If the "ENTER pauses during play/record" option is on, pressing Enter while playing or recording sends the Pause key.
+Use Control+ENTER to execute ENTER in this situation.

 In some common VST plugins, such as L1V:
 To set focus to the preset control, press Alt+P.